 In order to help you better understand the lawyer-client privilege in California criminal law, our California criminal defense attorneys will address the following:

-- 1. The Lawyer-Client Privilege
+- 1. What is the Lawyer-Client Privilege?

-- 2. Exceptions to the Lawyer-Client Privilege
+- 2. What are Exceptions to the Lawyer-Client Privilege?

 If, after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.

 The lawyer-client privilege is set out in Evidence Code 954.
 This statute provides that:

 - A client does not need to disclose any confidential communications between him/herself and his/her attorney that take place within the lawyer-client relationship; and

 - The client may also prevent the attorney (or another third party) from disclosing such confidential communications.7